 In the days that followed, the new business was organized as the Kootenay-Columbia Fuel Supply Co.,[xvii] an unincorporated subsidiary of the Doukhobor Society (after 1917, Christian Community of Universal Brotherhood, Ltd. or CCUB).
 While wholly-owned and controlled by its parent company, the subsidiary maintained its own business identity, with head office, officers, staff and employees, books and records, letterhead, cheques, invoices and advertisements.
 Its assets, however, were registered in the name of Peter V. Verigin until 1917, and thereafter, under the federally-incorporated parent company.

 Peter V. Verigin was named president and John W. Sherbinin business manager of the new company.[xviii]
 Henry H. Crofts[xix] was engaged as secretary-treasurer and office manager.[xx]
-Some 10 or so Doukhobors were seasonally stationed at Nelson as teamsters.[xxi]
+Some 10 or so Doukhobors were seasonally stationed at Nelson as labourers and drivers.[xxi]
 Within a month of its formation, the company moved offices to the more commodious McCulloch Block at 371-77 Baker St.[xxii]

 This was not the Doukhobors’ first commercial business venture in Nelson.
 In April 1911, the Society purchased the Kootenay Jam Co. factory at 601 Front St. and commenced a large-scale canning and preserving enterprise as the Kootenay-Columbia Preserving Works, producing the famous ‘K.C.
 Brand’ jams.[xxiii]